Effect-TS/effect/packages/cli/README.md

 })

-// Prepare and run the CLI application, providing necessary context and runtime Effect.suspend(() => cli(process.argv)).pipe( Effect.provide(NodeContext.layer),
+// Prepare and run the CLI application, providing necessary context and runtime cli(process.argv).pipe(Effect.provide(NodeContext.layer), NodeRuntime.runMain)
-  NodeRuntime.runMain
-)
 ```

 **Understanding the Code:**

 - **Arguments**: The `text` declaration creates an input parameter that users need to provide when they run your CLI.
 - **Command Definition**: The `Command.make` function sets up your CLI command.
 It's designed to take the `text` argument and display it using `Console.log`.
-- **CLI Configuration**: The `cli` variable configures your CLI, setting its name and version, and initializes it with your command.
-- **Execution Setup**: The `Effect.suspend` line ensures that your CLI application doesn't run until it's explicitly invoked, and it properly handles the provided arguments.
+- **Command Execution:** By using `Command.run`, the CLI application is formally structured with a specified name and version, and is ready to execute based on the defined command structure.
+- **Execution Setup**: The `cli(process.argv)` call processes the command-line arguments and runs the CLI application.
+The `Effect.provide(NodeContext.layer)` injects the necessary Node.js context, and `NodeRuntime.runMain` ensures proper execution within the Node.js environment.

 ### Running the CLI